Predicting the future of business spend, faster

 3. Volatile demand

 Consumer demand has always been difficult to predict.
 Today, it can be heavily influenced by trends on social media and rapid shifts in market sentiment.
 This adds an extra layer of complexity when it comes to inventory management, production planning, and overall supply chain responsiveness.
-AI and machine learning (a subtype of AI) enable more accurate demand forecasting and scalable production planning.
+Rather than relying on simple forecasting software, businesses increasingly use agentic AI for autonomous demand sensing.
+These specialized agents continuously scan real-world demand indicators to dynamically adjust inventory levels and prevent costly over- or under-stocking.

 4. Sustainability and ethical sourcing